Washington’s hospitals send N95 masks to 3M for testing and discover many are knockoffs

 After receiving notice from 3M about the possibility that some masks were counterfeit, the Washington State Hospital Association (WSHA) on Friday alerted the state’s hospitals and asked them to pull potentially affected masks from their supplies.

-Several hospitals sent masks to 3M for testing.
+WSHA asked the state’s 115 hospitals to sort through their mask supplies and several have sent masks to 3M for testing.
 Yesterday, the company confirmed that some were counterfeit.

-It’s unclear how many masks are frauds.
-But in a statement, WSHA officials said the issue affects the supply of hundreds of thousands of N95 masks.
+WSHA officials said they’re unsure how 3M originally discovered the fraud.
+And it’s unclear where the masks originated or how many masks are fakes, since hospitals around the state are still sending samples in for testing.
+But the issue affects the supply of somewhere between hundreds of thousands to more than a million N95 masks, said Cassie Sauer, president and CEO of WSHA.

-“These masks had the appropriate paperwork and passed physical inspection and testing,” Cassie Sauer, president and CEO of WSHA, said in a statement.
-“These N95s are precious resources we need to keep staff safe.
-It is reprehensible that counterfeiters are selling fake goods.”
+“We are having hospitals go through all their masks and look for what they can find,” she said.
+She estimates the state’s hospitals spent $5 million to $8 million on the fakes.

+In the meantime, she said, 3M is expediting an order of 1 million masks to Washington to help backfill for any counterfeit supplies.

+In a message to UW Medicine staff, administrators said Saturday that N95s used around Christmas were among those fraudulently labeled as 3M masks.
+Officials said they have since replaced suspected fakes with backup makes from the system’s stockpile.
+The healthcare system has not seen an increase in COVID-19 infections tied to the fraudulent masks, officials said.

-The association said it plans to offer more details at a Monday news conference.
+The hospital association said it plans to offer more details at a Monday news conference.

 U.S. Customs and Border Protection said last week that the agency has seized at least 12 million knockoff N95 masks since the start of the pandemic.